Team Member Profile

 Paige’s most recent experience includes four-and-a-half years as a tax senior for a Minneapolis CPA firm.
 In this role, she worked in a variety of capacities providing tax compliance services—preparing and reviewing individual, fiduciary, partnership, and corporate returns.
 She also reviewed complex gift tax and estate returns and assisted in subsequent tax planning related to estate administration, as well as provided consultative scenario-based tax planning services for clients.
 Paige also served in a coaching role for early senior-level consultants, providing hands-on technical skills training, mentorship, and professional development.
 Paige is a Certified Public Accountant (CPA) and a member of the American Institute of Certified Public Accountants.

 Paige is a graduate of the University of North Dakota, where she earned her Bachelor of Accountancy, graduating cum laude.
 Outside of work, she enjoys spending time checking out the foodie and brewery scene in the North Loop neighborhood of Minneapolis with friends and family, especially the pet-friendly places so her bulldog, Cash, can join.
-Paige grew up in Thief River Falls, Minnesota, and now resides in downtown Minneapolis.
+Paige grew up in Thief River Falls, Minnesota, and now resides in downtown Minneapolis with her husband, Joey.